JSON Log and Event File Challenges

 column would result in a double-counted value of 246, not 123.
 If the string

-value is also used for count aggregations, the extra row results in a double value for the count aggregation.
+column is used for count aggregations, the extra row adds +1 to the count.
 To avoid the vertical row expansion impact to these types of fields, you could flatten the tags

-array to a JSON string to avoid the extra rows, or if tags
+array to a JSON blob, or if tags